Talkala logo

 Calling schools, hotels, customer-support desks, and other formal service lines

-• Separate rates: landlines and mobiles on the +48 route are priced differently
+• Separate rates: landlines and mobiles on the +48 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile